2006 Japanese Grand Prix: Race

 Felipe Massa started the race from pole, but Michael Schumacher passed him on lap 3 to take the lead.
 Meanwhile, Alonso was struggling to get past the Toyotas of Trulli and Ralf Schumacher.
 By lap 10 Alonso was 5.4 seconds off the leader.
 On lap 15 Alonso managed to pass Massa in the pitstops and chased Schumacher.
 He succeeded in closing the gap from 5.4 seconds on lap 10 to 4.2 seconds by lap 27 only for it to open up to 5.9 seconds by lap 34 after the two drivers encountered backmarkers.
 The race was crucial in the fight for the World Championship, as whoever finished ahead of the two would take the championship lead into the final race.
 On lap 37, after the two rivals had made their final pitstops, Schumacher's engine failed, his first engine failure since the 2000 French Grand Prix, giving the lead to Alonso, who went on to win the race.
 As a result, he needed only one point from the final race to secure the title.

-As of 2025, Alonso's win remains the most recent victory for a car running on Michelin tyres, as the manufacturer pulled out of Formula One at the end of the season.
-Giancarlo Fisichella dedicated his third-place finish to his best friend, Tonino Visciani, who had died on 5 October 2006 after a heart attack.
+As of 2025, Alonso's win remains the last victory for a car running on Michelin tyres, as the manufacturer pulled out of Formula One at the end of the season.
+Third place finisher Giancarlo Fisichella dedicated to his best friend, Tonino Visciani, who had died on 5 October 2006 after a heart attack.